openfaas/faas/guide/deployment_swarm_arm.md

 * Gateway
 * Faas-netesd

-NATS Streaming is not yet available, but we expect it to be around November 2017.
+NATS Streaming is now provided as a multi-architecture image.

 The function watchdog is cross-compiled through our CI process on a 64-bit PC.

 **Functions on armhf**

-When running OpenFaaS on ARM a key consideration is that we need to use arm base Docker images for our functions.
-Normally this means just swapping out the `FROM` instruction and the function code can stay the same.
+When running OpenFaaS on ARM a key consideration is that we need to use ARM base Docker images for our functions.
+This typically means swapping out the `FROM` instruction and the function code can stay the same, but more of the official base images are becoming multi-architecture (e.g. `apline:3.6`) which means that the build stage will pull the appropriate image for the hardware performing the build.

 ### Initialize Swarm Mode